 Late Filing Fee, add $200

 Late applications will not be accepted after December 1 for the February bar exam and May 1 for the July bar exam.

-The date an application is filed will be deemed the date on which the application is submitted through the CiviCore™ AMS and applicable fees are paid.
+The date an application is filed is the date it is submitted through the CiviCore™ AMS and applicable fees are paid.
 Late fees will be assessed accordingly.
 Electronic submission of an exam application after December 1 or May 1 will be denied regardless of the day of the week on which the deadline falls.

 Applications filed without the appropriate fees or not substantially completed will not be deemed timely filed and will not be accepted for processing.